-If you are not really sure about becoming an entrepreneur, we recommend you to carefully read the full section, since the advices we are about to explain can be equally useful in both your personal and professional life.
+- If you are not really sure about becoming an entrepreneur, we recommend you to carefully read the full section, since the Tips we are about to explain can be equally useful in both your personal and professional life.

 5 Entrepreneur habits to enhance

-There are almost infinite approaches about this topic, but we have tried to synthesize them into 5 main areas that mainly characterize an average successful entrepreneur mind.
+There are almost infinite approaches about this topic, but we have tried to synthesize them into 5 main Skills that characterize an average successful entrepreneur.

 1. An Entrepreneur is Constant

-If you read any entrepreneur success story, the first thing you’ll notice is how much time (on average) these persons were pursuing their main goal.
+If you read any entrepreneur success story, the first thing you’ll notice is how much time these persons were pursuing their main goal.

 J.K Rowling Constancy example

 You probably know how hard was for Harry Potter’s author (J.K Rowling) to complete her Masterpiece:

 - She submitted Harry Potter’s book to 12 publishers that rejected her work.